8 Solutions to Get Rid of Awkward Silence on a First Date

 Prepare talking points

 Set aside time before the date to brainstorm a few topics you’d like to cover in case the conversation runs dry.
-Steer clear of topics that may be too personal, such as past relationships (and avoid saying these words on a first date).
+Steer clear of topics that may be too personal, such as past relationships.
 According to expert online dating coach Joshua Pompey, asking questions related to travel, television, or hobbies is a great way to get the conversation flowing.
 If you met the person you’re dating online, you had an extra advantage.
 “If you’re online dating someone, you probably have a sense of what they like to do most,” Pompey says.
 “You have an online dating profile as your personal cheat sheet—use it to your advantage and bring up those topics that they seem to enjoy.”
-These conversation starters make you instantly interesting.
+These conversation starters instantly make you interesting.

 Be playful and establish inside jokes before the date